JohnathanADrews/HularionExperience/docs/3 - Clones/readme.md

 t.divCloneContainer.append(divClone2.dome);
 ```

 As you can see, we are using the "handles" oject attached to each clone.
-This provides access to those elements without needing to use any DOM queries.
+This provides access to elements elements with the corresponding h-handle attribute without needing to use any DOM queries.

 Full code:
 ```